 PTSD: National Center for PTSD

-Find a PTSD Therapist
+Find a Provider

-Find a PTSD Therapist
+Find a Provider

-Things to consider
+Things to Consider

 - Find out what type(s) of insurance the provider accepts and what you will have to pay (out-of-pocket costs) for care.